Divablio/somesampleproject/README.md

 Hello there, the special word is thisisteststringnumber2 and it is pretty cool Finally we will test it with no space between the special string like so... blahblahblahheiristdertestzeichenfolgedreiblahblah

+Just writing here to get our repo on the public events list